 Frequently Asked Questions

-What type of sessions are available in the coronavirus lockdown?
+What type of sessions are available in the coronavirus pandemic?

-Face-to-face counselling sessions are now available again with appropriate Covid-19 safety measures in place, on weekdays and Saturday mornings.
-You can also choose telephone or online sessions if you prefer.
+Face-to-face counselling sessions are available again with appropriate Covid-19 safety measures in place, on weekdays and Saturday mornings.
+You can also choose telephone or online sessions if you prefer, and various appointment times are available.

 What can I talk about in counselling?